Crowdsourcing GNSS features of Android devices

 Devices have other limitations

 Unfortunately even if you can confirm that a device has a dual-frequency receiver like a Snapdragon 888, it doesn’t mean the device will actually use L5 and E5a signals.
 Several devices (Samsung Galaxy S10, Samsung Galaxy S20 FE 5G, Google Pixel 4a 5G) include chipsets that support dual-frequency, but for some reason the signals don’t show up in GNSS testing apps.
-Presumably this is due to other hardware limitations on the device, such as the lack of a 2nd GNSS antenna and RF frontend for the L5/E5a carrier frequency.
+Presumably this is due to other hardware limitations on the device, such as the lack of a 2nd GNSS antenna and RF frontend for the L5/E5a carrier frequency, or licensing/purchasing contract limitations between the chipset vendor and device OEM.

 Ok — this is getting crazy — anything else we need to worry about?